 Unfortunately for Bruce, colleagues fail to reciprocate his general humanity.
 The executive commits suicide after Amanda legally but unethically obtains his company shares as a more extensive scheme with Peter Burns.

 Louis works as the resident psychologist at Wilshire Memorial.
 He often analyzes Peter’s mental health, which is primarily porous.
 In addition, the Dr. pursues female co-workers for romantic relationships or liaisons.

 He is perhaps most infamous for revealing Peter’s secret (about staging Amanda’s abduction) to Lexi.
 He also provides a cabin key to Peter, who uses it to fake his death with Amanda.

 31) Sarah Owens

-Sarah Owens is a young model who works closely with Jo for photoshoots.
-Things change when Amanda Woodward learns of her talent agency; Models Inc. Amanda tries to end the business relationship, but Jo refuses.
-The young model moves to L.A., Iowa, where her abusive boyfriend resides.
-Sarah goes on to appear in the Melrose Place spinoff: Models Inc.
+Sarah Ownes, a young model, moves to L.A. from Iowa, where her abusive boyfriend resides.
+Sarah goes on to star in the Melrose Place spinoff: Models Inc.

 32) Alycia Barnett

 Alycia Barnett is a talented lawyer who initially worked with Matt Fielding after he was charged with murder.
 Matt’s parents solicited Alycia’s expertise to save their son from prison.